Can Eating Onions Really Help Lower Your Blood Sugar?

 Limited Evidence

-In fact, one February 2016 study in Food & Function found that middle-age and postmenopausal people who drank 3 ounces of onion juice every day for eight weeks had mildly improved bone mineral density.
-The study authors conclude that drinking onion juice could be recommended to help treat bone-related disorders like osteoporosis.
+One February 2016 study in Food & Function found middle-age and postmenopausal people who drank 3 ounces of onion juice every day for eight weeks had mildly improved bone mineral density.
+The study authors conclude drinking onion juice could help treat bone-related disorders like osteoporosis.

-So if you want to reap onion water benefits or onion tea benefits, try making it yourself at home.
+If you want to reap onion water benefits or onion tea benefits, try making it yourself.

 How to Make Onion Tea at Home

-3. Pour boiling water into the pot and allow the tea to steep for three to four minutes.
+4. Pour boiling water into the pot and allow the ingredients to steep for three to four minutes.

 Tips for Adding Onions to Your Diet

-While the research is not solid on whether onions can lower your blood sugar, they are a low-calorie, low-glycemic, non-starchy food, which can be helpful for people with diabetes.
+While the research is not solid on whether onions can lower your blood sugar, they are a low-calorie, low-glycemic, non-starchy food, which may be helpful for people with diabetes.

 A few ways to incorporate onions into your diet include: